ibm-build-lab/NLU-demo-with-ui/README.md

 cd nlu-demo-with-ui
 ```

+### 3. Create NLU Service credentials

-### 3. Within the NLU service launched in your cloud account, create "Service Credentials".
+Within the NLU service launched in your cloud account, create "Service Credentials".
 Save the values for API Key and URL.

 ## Run the application